monarin/psana-nersc/psdaq/messing_with_daq.md

 Timed-out       SlowUpdate 0072c1474e07bf, size     0, for  remaining 0000000000000021, RoGs 0003, contract 00000000000007ff, age 12073 ms, tmo 12000 ms^M
 ```

 remaining shows drp_ids (bit mask) that are not coming in.
 In this case, bit 0 and bit 5 (in hex this is 0000000000000021).
 Note `contract` shows no. of expected contributors (00000000000007ff) = 11.
+You can look up the detectors that correspond to drp id 0 and 0 in connect.json file.

+## Changing trigger rate for each group
+Use fixed rate and update trigger rate for the group in daq control.
+For event code, see confluence page.

+## Notes
+SC (in daq control) in LCLS2 timeinig (Super Conductor)